Learn more about how the Cal Poly Humboldt Library can help

-If you would like the HSU Library to consider purchasing a specific eBook, please consult with your librarian, who will work with you to determine if/how the eBook is available.
+If you would like the Humboldt Library to consider purchasing a specific eBook, please make a purchase suggestion using the form linked here.
 Purchasing any book is at the discretion of the librarian and budget availability.

-If you plan to make an HSU Library eBook required reading for a class, we encourage you to notify your librarian or the HSU Electronic Resources Librarian George Wrenn to confirm that the title is accessible to multiple simultaneous users.
+If you plan to make an Humboldt Library eBook required reading for a class, we encourage you to notify your librarian or the Humboldt Electronic Resources Librarian George Wrenn to confirm that the title is accessible to multiple simultaneous users.
 This information is often noted on the vendor platform, e.g., for Ebrary's unlimited user titles:

 Publishers do occasionally remove eBooks from packages to which we subscribe.
 If access is lost, please notify your librarian to discuss options for re-establishing access.

 When linking to an eBook from your syllabus or Moodle, it is essential to provide a stable URL that includes the "ezproxy prefix."
 This will allow students to access the eBook from on- and off-campus, after Humboldt sign in.
 The prefix looks like this: http://ezproxy.humboldt.edu/login?url= and is followed by the permanent URL for the eBook.

 The best way to obtain a stable URL for a specific eBook is to locate the catalog record for the book, verify a working link, then right click to copy.

 Consult Humboldt Electronic Resources Librarian George Wrenn for further assistance.